Public Policy Guiding Principles for Setting Legislative and Regulatory Priorities

 1. Promoting Freedom of Association Practice and Good Governance

 A. Associations are the best venue for setting high standards of best practices.
 The association profession and the competitive nature of the American economy encourage, stimulate and demand best practices in association governance and management.
-Additional government regulation of associations in general should be adopted only as a last resort and with involvement of the profession.
-Abuses are the distinct exception in nonprofit governance and normally should be addressed by more effective use of existing audit and enforcement practices.
+Additional government regulation of associations, in general, should be adopted only as a last resort and with the involvement of the profession.
+Abuses are a distinct exception in nonprofit governance and normally should be addressed by more effective use of existing audit and enforcement practices.

 C. Volunteerism should be promoted and protected.
 Association and other membership organizations rely on and accomplish their missions most effectively through the active involvement of volunteers in governance and programming.
 Public policy should encourage volunteerism and, in particular, should not expose volunteers to unwarranted liability.

 D. Informational resources of associations should be promoted, not hindered.
 A primary function for associations is the collection, analysis, and dissemination of information about an industry or profession.
 Therefore public policy should in no way impede the free flow of information from an association to its members and industry/profession, including that notifying these parties of meetings and publications through which the information is disseminated.

 The Association Forum will work to ensure that the state's Not-for-Profit Incorporation Act, employment laws, lobbying and lobbying registration regulations, tort laws, and other applicable laws and regulations reflect these principles.

 2. Promoting Growth of the Association Community in Chicagoland